zhi41/ZHData-Science-2025/challenges/c12-policing-assignment.md

 - What is the overlap between the two sets? “asian/pacific islander” “black”, “hispanic”, “white”, “other”, “unknown
 - What is the difference between the two sets?
-“A”, “American Indian or Alaskan Native”, “Asian or Pacific Islander”, “Hispanic”, “Middle Eastern or East Indian (South Asian)”, “None - for no operator present citations only” “White”
+“A”, “American Indian or Alaskan Native”, “Middle Eastern or East Indian (South Asian)”, “None - for no operator present citations only”

 ### **q4** Check whether `subject_race` and `raw_Race` match for a large fraction of cases.
 Which of the two hypotheses above is most likely, based on your results?